dotnet/android/Documentation/guides/BuildProcess.md

--   **AndroidUseLegacyVersionCode** &ndash; A boolean property will allows the developer to revert the versionCode calculation back to its old pre Xamarin.Android 8.2 behaviour.
+-   **AndroidUseLegacyVersionCode** &ndash; A boolean property will allows the developer to revert the versionCode calculation back to its old pre Xamarin.Android 8.2 behavior.
 This should ONLY be used for developers with existing applications in the Google Play Store.
 It is highly recommended that the new `$(AndroidVersionCodePattern)` property is used.